4eckah78/speech_recognition_and_summarization_project/README.md

 # speech_recognition_and_summarization_project
-Educational project for Speech Rpocessing
+Educational project for Speech Processing